denim-bluu/meeting_transcripts_cleaner/README.md

           created_at, updated_at, result, error
 - DELETE /api/v1/task/{task_id}
     - Removes task from cache (does not cancel a running background job)

-Important: All intelligence extraction is single-mode — there is no detail_level or custom_instructions parameter.

 ---